 Ideally, we would like a clinic-recruited donor to provide up to five donations.
 The number of donations required for a recipient-recruited donor should be discussed with the specialist and the recipient.

-We quarantine the donated sperm for a period of six months before it can be cleared for use by the recipient.
+We quarantine the donated sperm for a period of three months before it can be cleared for use by the recipient.
 During this time and thereafter, you must inform City Fertility if:

 This information is extremely important as these factors have an effect on the quality of your semen and the health of any child conceived by your donation.

 Once quarantine is complete, you will be requested to attend to final screening tests (HIV, Hepatitis B and C, , CMV, Syphilis, HTLV 1+2 and urine Chlamydia, Gonorrhoea) that confirm the clearance of the sperm for use.
 If your tests are clear and you are healthy, your sperm is cleared for use by the recipient.

 The clinic recruited donor recipient is given the profile of the potential donor, made up of non-identifying details such as physical features, personal interests, educational background, career and medical history.

 According to NHMRC Ethical Guidelines on the Use of Assisted Reproductive Technology in Clinical Practice and Research (2017), the recipient is entitled to the following information about the donor: “Details of past medical history, family history and any genetic test results that are relevant to the future health of the person born (or any subsequent offspring of that person) and the recipient of the donation; details of the physical characteristics of the gamete donor; and the number, age and sex of persons conceived using the gametes donated by the same gamete donor.”

 The motivation behind your sperm donation is important to consider before making the decision to donate.
 These questions may be helpful to you when deciding if you wish to proceed in becoming a sperm donor: